tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : Name of the ECHConfigExtension

 Recommended:
-: A "Y" or "N" value indicating if the extension is TLS WG recommends that the extension be supported.
+: A "Y" or "N" value indicating whether the TLS WG recommends that the extension be supported.
 This column is assigned a value of "N" unless explicitly requested.
-Adding a value with a value of "Y" requires Standards Action {{RFC8126}}.
+Adding a value of "Y" requires Standards Action {{RFC8126}}.

 Reference: